Hanner004/vite-project/README.md

-### Book Reserve
+### book-reserve

-This repository contains the front-end code for the Book Reserve project, developed as part of my technological degree project.
-Book Reserve is a React-based web application designed to facilitate the reservation of books.
+This repository contains the front-end code for the book-reserve project, developed as part of my technological degree project. book-reserve is a React-based web application designed to facilitate the reservation of books.

 ---